t-varun/VoiceAssistant/README.md

 ## About:
 - **Speech-Recognition** : Speech recognition is the ability of a machine or program to identify words and phrases in spoken language and convert them to a machine-readable format.
 Rudimentary speech recognition software has a limited vocabulary of words and phrases, and it may only identify these if they are spoken very clearly.

-Get more information about SppechRecognition at it's [Official Website](https://pypi.org/project/SpeechRecognition/).
+Get more information about SpeechRecognition at it's [Official Website](https://pypi.org/project/SpeechRecognition/).

 - **Pyttsx** :
 Pyttsx for python3 [ Offline text to speech for python3]